Why Building Your Own AI Agent Is Riskier Than You Think

 The appeal is understandable.
-LLM APIs are accessible, open-source frameworks are proliferating, and your dev team is eager to experiment.
+LLM APIs are easy to call, open-source frameworks are everywhere, and your dev team is itching to experiment.
 When you’re processing hundreds of purchase orders daily from emails, PDFs, and portals, the idea of wiring up an AI agent that reads, extracts, and posts orders directly into your ERP feels like a weekend project.
 A PwC survey of over 300 U.S. executives found that 79% of organizations are already using AI agents, and 88% plan to increase AI-related budgets in the next twelve months.

 But as Wall Street Journal technology columnist Christopher Mims recently observed, the rush to “give AI total control” of critical systems “is going to look so foolish in retrospect.”
-The gap between a working prototype and a production-safe system is where most DIY agent projects fail—and where the real risks hide.
+The gap between a working prototype and a production-safe system is where most DIY agent projects quietly fail.
+That gap is where the real risk lives.

 The lethal trifecta, a framework coined by Simon Willison in June 2025, identifies three capabilities that create a critical security vulnerability when combined in a single AI agent.
 Any one element is manageable.
 Two raises the risk.
 But all three together allow an attacker to trick the agent into accessing sensitive data and exfiltrating it externally.